 So, if you can’t reach everyone through your emergency notification app, what is the solution?

-A key finding from the previously cited Gartner market guide was that core emergency/mass notification functionality, such as SMS text message, voice call, email and desktop messaging, is a commodity service, and it continues to be required by all organizations for crisis communication.
+A key finding from the previously cited Gartner market guide was that core emergency notifications functionality, such as SMS mass text message, voice call, email and desktop messaging, is a commodity service, and it continues to be required by all organizations for crisis communication.

-According to Campus Safety’s 2020 Emergency Notification Survey, nearly 75% of campuses use multiple emergency notification systems.
-While this figure is significant, compared to previous Campus Safety Emergency Notification studies, fewer are doing so than before.
-What is prompting the decrease in multiple alert systems?
-Are some campuses not making safety a high priority or is it that schools are realizing the benefits of consolidating emergency notification systems?
+According to Campus Safety’s 2020 Emergency Notifications Survey, nearly 75% of campuses use multiple emergency notifications systems.
+While this figure is significant, compared to previous Campus Safety Emergency Notifications studies, fewer are doing so than before.
+What is prompting the decrease in multiple emergency messaging systems?
+Are some campuses not making safety a high priority or is it that schools are realizing the benefits of consolidating emergency notifications systems?
 Market trends suggest the latter.